aws/amazon-ecs-cni-plugins/plugins/eni/README.md

 export CNI_COMMAND=DEL && cat mynet.conf | ../bin/ecs-eni
 ```

-`mynet.conf` is the configuration file for the plugin, it's the same as descriped
+`mynet.conf` is the configuration file for the plugin, it's the same as described
 in the overview above.

 ## Testing